astrovm/hosty/README.md

 `$ curl -L git.io/hosty | sh`

-The installer will ask you if you want to always run the latest version of hosty code, to achieve this, code updates are downloaded from this repository in each execution.
-A verification mechanism is included, hosty will make sure automatically that the updates are signed by me.

-Still, you may not like to trust me, you can also install hosty without automatic code updates and manually check if updates are available.

-You will also be asked if you want to automatically run hosty every so often to update your hosts file with latest domains list.

 ## Run hosty

 Enable system-wide ad blocking with:

 `$ sudo hosty`

-You probably want to run it periodically to update your hosts file with latest domains list.
+You probably want to run it periodically to update the ads list.

-## Automatic run configuration
+## Automatic run

-Hosty can be configured to periodically update your hosts file with:
+Hosty can be configured to be executed automatically with:

 `$ sudo hosty --autorun`